kobak777/WeatherApp/README.md

 <h1>WeatherApp</h1>
-<p>The app displays the current weather for the selected city or geolocation, supports manual city search, switching between Celsius and Fahrenheit, and two languages (Russian and English)</p>
+<p>The app displays the current weather for the selected city or geolocation, supports manual city search, switching between Celsius and Fahrenheit, and two languages (Russian and English).
+The app is adapted for mobile devices.</p>

 <a href="https://kobak777.github.io/WeatherApp/">Link</a>